-Conversion implies a change of heart, and that’s a good thing, but if that was all that was needed to become part of the Kingdom, Jesus would have said, “Go make converts.”
-Jesus was talking to His disciples … men who left everything (jobs, businesses, even family) to follow and learn from Him.
+Conversion implies a change of heart, and that’s a good thing, but if that were the only thing needful to become part of the Kingdom, Jesus would have said, “Go make converts.”
+Jesus was talking to His disciples … men who had left everything (jobs, businesses, even family) to follow and learn from Him.
 When He told them to “go make disciples,” do you think they were thinking “converts?”

-No where in the Bible do you find the disciples praying with someone to ask Jesus into their hearts.
+Nowhere in the Bible do you find the disciples praying with someone to ask Jesus into his heart.

 No where in the Bible is it recommended that you go to church on Sunday morning to be saved.